-Despite being a starting quarterback in the SEC for two full seasons, Auburn QB and 2022 NFL Draft prospect Bo Nix has often been the butt of the joke than the bringer of confidence.
+Despite being a starting quarterback in the SEC for three full seasons, Auburn QB and former 2022 NFL Draft prospect Bo Nix has often been the butt of the joke.
 As polarizing as Nix may be as a college quarterback, a deeper dive into his scouting report unearths surprising potential.
 Nix isn’t a punchline.
 He’s a legitimate NFL Draft prospect.
 But can he carve out an NFL career?

 Bo Nix NFL Draft Profile